Investing in Tulsa's future.

 Hands-On Technical Support

-Assistance with deal structuring, subsidy access, and investor readiness.
+Assistance with deal structuring, reporting, subsidy access, and investor readiness.

 Strategic Network Access

-Connections to public and private partners ready to support inclusive housing growth.
+Connections to public and private partners ready to support housing growth and technical assistance.

 Are you a developer with a project aligned with our mission?